Peanut butter is one of the foods rich in calories, healthy fats, fiber, vitamins, and minerals, so is peanut butter good for gaining weight?

 We note that combining a rich diet and exercise to support muscle gain

-and strengthen bones is a healthy way to gain weight.
+and strengthening bones is a healthy way to gain weight.